danorder/Flsun-super-racer-Full-klipper-config-/README.md

 https://www.balena.io/etcher/ belena etcher a tool used to either clone or install images to sdcard for the raspberry pi. this can be very useful for multiple printers. the sdcard can simply be cloned and, config changed https://winscp.net/eng/index.php a gui ssh client to edit files on the raspberry pi.

-General disclaimer use at your own risk I am not responsible for any resulting damages or miss use.
-All setting are setup to be in spec to the orginal marlin setup or close due to firmware differences.
-The speed is however setup to be faster and resolution is 3x higher then  marlin on the steppers.
-In general it is a bit more quiet.

 Whats new
 Bed mesh works on this copy provided the probe is with in range Correct values for stealth chop. note their are only 2 options hybrid will loose torque and cause layer skips and excessive noise as seen on other configs.